Time 30-60 minutes

 Modify the HTML file

-Add the form into indexPage.h
+Add the form to indexPage.h.

-The code onsubmit=”setTimeout(function(){window.location.reload();},10);” use used to refresh the page after a small delay.
+The code onsubmit=”setTimeout(function(){window.location.reload();},10);” is used to refresh the page after a slight delay.

 #ifndef INDEXPAGE_H